Not necessarily so. In fact, your dentist can usually guarantee far better results than any teeth whitening product that’s available over the counter.

 Store-bought gels can whiten teeth, but not nearly as fast or by as many shades.
 They’re best for people with very minor staining or who want to prevent stain accumulation before it starts.

-Optimal Contact with Your Teeth
+Optimal Contact with Your Teeth using Whitening Strips

 One-size-fits-some doesn’t always work out when it comes to whitening your teeth.
 Strips or stock trays are not made to conform to your individual mouth.
 This can cause them to skip over certain areas and leave some surfaces untouched.

 A custom whitening tray will fit snuggly against your teeth for optimal gel contact.
-Or, your dentist will treat your teeth right in the office.
+Or, your dentist will whiten your teeth right in the office.
 Both of these options a guarantee even results without patchy bleach patterns.

-Identifying Other Factors at Play
+Identifying Other Factors at Play when Whitening your Teeth

 It could be that the cause of your tooth discoloration isn’t something that’s fixed with whitening.
 You may actually have a damaged nerve, cavity, or internal staining that occurred during tooth development.

 Your dentist knows the most effective way to address these situations and help you get the whitest smile in less time.
 Ask which teeth whitening option is best for your teeth!